DAWLAGAR-SIDDARTH/SA-CAPSTONE-PROJECT/README.md

 3. Pathway simulates real-time stream ingestion using `table_from_pandas`.
 4. Pricing logic (Model 2 - Demand Function) is applied on-the-fly.
 5. Prices are written to `pricing_output.csv`.
-6. Prices are visualized using Plotly (for live) and Matplotlib (for static) plots.
+6. Prices are visualized using Plotly/bokeh (for live) and Matplotlib (for static) plots.

 ---